 33. Forever Young (1992)

 J.J.
-Abrams has written this sci-fi gem of a drama full of romance.
+Abrams has written this sci-fi gem of a drama full of romance and a happy ending.

 Content Note: Rated PG for some language and domestic conflict.